kooler/arm64js-sdk/README.md

 Snapshots live where the VM runs: on your origin in inline mode, on the CDN's origin (partitioned to your site) in frame mode.
 They do not cross between the two.
 Safari clears script storage after seven days without a visit.

+### `Arm64JS.engine()` → `'0.4'`

+The engine this page runs: the one this package was released with.
+A VM booted from a snapshot can run on another; `vm.engine` says which.

 ### `Arm64JS.shutdown()`

-Disposes every VM and, in frame mode, the frame.
+Disposes every VM and, in frame mode, the frames.

 ### Errors